 Mod Cloth has designed an effective referral program called – ‘Share the Love’.
 It promotes this program through a dedicated section on their website.
 When a customer refers someone else, both of them get a discount on products.

-Ensure you smartly promote your referral program by placing the ad on website, posting it on social channels and referring about it in your marketing emails.
+Ensure you smartly promote your referral program by placing the ad on the website, posting it on social channels and referring to it in your marketing emails.

 - Exceed People’s Expectations

 A local coffee shop or a Fortune 500 company, each business is required to invest in advertising.
 The best way to promote your business is via your customers.
 Happy and satisfied customers are the key to word-of-mouth marketing.

 Now the question is how to make your customers/social followers happy?

 By offering them personalized experience, under promising and over-delivering, asking for their opinion about your new product/service or by simply surprising them.